-Fair Access Policy
+Fair Access Protocol

 The local authority is required to have an In-Year Fair Access Protocol in order to ensure that access to education is secured quickly for children who have no school place and that all schools in the city admit their fair share of children with challenging behaviour.

-Once a child is identified as "difficult to place", the Admissions and Transport Team will ask for a copy of his/her school record and any information relevant to the child's placement.
+Once a child is identified as not having been able to secure a school place, the In-year Admissions Team will ask for a copy of his/her school record and any information relevant to the child's placement.